solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 Under heavy forking, validators will skip executing all the UserBlocks on minor forks.

+## Slashing UserBlock Builders

+There shouldn't be a reason to slash UserBlock builders.
+Duplicate UserBlocks will be resolved by the leader, and it is up to the leader to pick one.
+If turbine failed and the rest of the network has a different UserBlock, the leaders proposed block is dropped.

+If slashing is required, then stakeweighted or a bond based auction would be necessary.

 ## Economic Considerations

 Builders should be shuffled and scheduled according to stake weight.